Northeastern United States: Colonial history

 New England played a prominent role in early American education.
 Starting in the 17th century, the larger towns in New England opened grammar schools, the forerunner of the modern high school.
 The first public school in the English colonies was the Boston Latin School, founded in 1635.
 In 1636, the colonial legislature of Massachusetts founded Harvard College, the oldest institution of higher learning in the United States.

 In 1681, William Penn, who wanted to give Quakers a land of religious freedom, founded Pennsylvania and extended freedom of religion to all citizens.

-Penn strongly desired access to the sea for his Pennsylvania Province and leased what then came to be known as the "Lower Counties on the Delaware" from the Duke.
+Penn strongly desired access to the sea for the Province of Pennsylvania and leased what then came to be known as the "Lower Counties on the Delaware" from the Duke.
 Penn established representative government and briefly combined his two possessions under one General Assembly in 1682.

-However, by 1704 the Province of Pennsylvania had grown so large that their representatives wanted to make decisions without the assent of the Lower Counties and the two groups of representatives began meeting on their own, one at Philadelphia, and the other at New Castle, Delaware.
-Penn and his heirs remained proprietors of both and always appointed the same person Governor for their Province of Pennsylvania and their territory of the Lower Counties.
+By 1704, the province of Pennsylvania had grown so large that their representatives wanted to make decisions without the assent of the Lower Counties and the two groups of representatives began meeting on their own, one at Philadelphia, and the other at New Castle, Delaware.
+Penn and his heirs remained proprietors of both and always appointed the same person Governor for their province of Pennsylvania and their territory of the Lower Counties.
 The fact that Delaware and Pennsylvania shared the same governor was not unique.
-From 1703 to 1738, New York and New Jersey shared a governor.
+From 1703 to 1738, both New York and New Jersey shared a governor.
 Massachusetts and New Hampshire also shared a governor for some time.

 American Revolution

 The beginnings of the American Revolutionary War would be in the Northeast, specifically in Massachusetts.
 The Battles of Lexington and Concord in northeast of Boston would be the first military engagements between the Revolutionaries and the British.
 Many of the major battles of the revolution would be fought in the Northeast.
 The British would evacuate Boston in early-1776 and would move to capture New York City.

-The revolutionaries would be pushed to the Delaware River before suddenly moving forward against the British in the Battles of Trenton and Princeton.
-After a stalemate started between the British and American Revolutionaries starting in 1778 and would continue until the end of the war in 1783.
+The revolutionaries were pushed to the Delaware River before suddenly moving forward against the British in the Battles of Trenton and Princeton.
+A stalemate was reached in 1778, between the British and American Revolutionaries and continued until the end of the war in 1783.
 The war would move to southern states and eventually conclude with the Battle of Yorktown in Virginia.